inovexcorp/mobi/rdf-orm/rdf-orm-gradle-plugin/README.md

   }
 }

-// A custom task of the ORM Gradl eplugin type task generateOntologies(type: OrmGenerationTask) {
+// A custom task of the ORM Gradle plugin type task generateOntologies(type: OrmGenerationTask) {
   // The location you want to write your Java classes to outputLocation = file("$buildDir/generated-sources/java")